Channel Country 28-day Rainfall Forecast

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, Western Australia, New Zealand, the southeast Pacific, and the Atlantic Ocean.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are four main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, the south Pacific, and the southeast Pacific.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 10 August to 14 August, 20 August to 24 August, and 26 August to 30 August.
-Rain events originating in the tropics and moving south are possible about 28 August to 1 September.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 11 September to 15 September, 16 September to 20 September, and 29 September to 3 October.
+Rain events originating in the tropics and moving south are possible about 31 August to 4 September.

-Over Western Australia the strongest cold fronts should occur about 11 August to 15 August, 20 August to 24 August, and 26 August to 30 August.
+Over Western Australia the strongest cold fronts should occur about 11 September to 15 September, 16 September to 20 September, and 29 September to 3 October.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.

 The future probability of rain in each district is estimated using output from the multi-model ensemble, combined with historical information about the difference between the model forecasts and observed rainfall.

 In this deterministic framework the skill of the forecast tends to decrease with time, however the forecasts are updated daily to provide the latest estimates of rainfall probability out to 28 days.

 Canberra has shivered its way through the most cold nights since 1997 and its wettest winter since 2005.